FusionAuth setup

 ## What success looks like [#what-success-looks-like]

-* The dapp sign-in page shows only the FusionAuth button.
+* The Console sign-in page shows only the FusionAuth button.

-* Clicking it redirects to FusionAuth, and after login the browser returns to the dapp with a session.
+* Clicking it redirects to FusionAuth, and after login the browser returns to the Console with a session.

 * A user holding `dalp-admin` resolves to `role: admin`; others resolve to `role: member`.

-If any step fails, the [Troubleshooting](/docs/developers/sso-oidc/troubleshooting) page maps each error to its cause and fix.
+If any step fails, the [Troubleshooting](/docs/developers/sso-oidc/troubleshooting) page maps each error to its cause, and the fix to apply.